open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 #### Setup IAM role permissions for scraping

 1. Create the IAM role for the service account by following the steps in [Set up service roles for the ingestion of metrics from Amazon EKS clusters](https://docs.aws.amazon.com/prometheus/latest/userguide/set-up-irsa1.html#set-up-irsa-ingest).
-The ADOT Collector will use this role when it scrapes and exports metrics
+The AWS Distro for Open Telemetry Collector will use this role when it scrapes and exports metrics

 2. Next, edit the trust policy.
 Open the IAM console at at https://console.aws.amazon.com/iam/